-DR. BRIAN A. COFFILL, D.M.A., (he/him), is a conductor and pedagogue committed to equity and inclusion in student musical achievement, the performance of works by under-represented composers, and the development of twenty-first century performance experiences for musicians and audiences alike.
+DR. BRIAN A. COFFILL, D.M.A., (he/him), is a conductor and pedagogue committed to equity and inclusion in student musical achievement, the performance of works by historically-excluded composers, and the development of twenty-first century performance experiences for musicians and audiences alike.
 He serves as the Founding Director of Instrumental Ensembles and Assistant Professor of Music at Randolph-Macon College in Ashland, Virginia.

 At Randolph-Macon, Brian created and conducts two new and innovative musical ensembles: the Randolph-Macon Ensemble and the Jazz Improvisation Laboratory.
 These two flexible-instrumentation ensembles upend musical norms and utilize student collaboration to creatively explore historic and modern music from across the instrumental spectrum.
 The shared creative musicianship of the R-M Ensemble was awarded the 2020 Vytautas Marijosius Memorial Award for Orchestral Programming, a national juried award that "recognizes and rewards the best achievement in the unique field of orchestral programming."
 The R-M Ensemble is funded in part by a major grant from the Andrew W. Mellon Foundation.

-Prior to arriving at Randolph-Macon, Brian earned a Doctor of Musical Arts (D.M.A.) degree in Conducting at the University of Maryland, while also serving as Assistant Conductor of the Maryland Wind Orchestra and Wind Ensemble.
+Prior to arriving at Randolph-Macon, Brian earned a Doctor of Musical Arts (D.M.A.) degree in Conducting from the University of Maryland, while also serving as Assistant Conductor of the Maryland Wind Orchestra and Wind Ensemble.
 His studies included wind, orchestral, chamber, and opera conducting under Dr. Michael Votta, Jr., James Ross, José-Luis Novo, and Craig Kier.
 His performance of Charles Ives' Decoration Day with the Maryland Wind Ensemble gained national recognition as a finalist for the 2018-2019 Ernst Bacon Memorial Award for the Performance of American Music.
 He earned a Master of Music degree in Conducting from the University of Illinois at Urbana-Champaign, where he was an Associate Conductor for the university’s many concert and athletic bands, including the famed Illinois Wind Symphony and Marching Illini.
 He also earned the degrees of Bachelor of Arts (Music) and Bachelor of Science (Education) from the University of Connecticut.
 Before pursuing graduate studies, he held positions conducting high school bands and orchestras in the public schools of Arlington County, Virginia and Carroll County, Maryland.

 Brian's diverse academic interests include promoting the inclusive expansion of the instrumental repertoire, interpreting the works of iconoclastic composer Charles Ives, and investigating the many connections between the quintessential American institutions of Baseball and the Wind Band.
 He has been invited to present his scholarly research on a variety of subjects across the United States, most notably at the 31st Cooperstown Symposium on Baseball and American Culture at the National Baseball Hall of Fame, as well as multiple College Band Directors National Association (CBDNA) national and regional conferences; his research has been published by the CBDNA Journal.